Steven Spielberg: 1993–1998: Transition to dramatic works

-His 1997 feature, Amistad, his first released under DreamWorks, was based on the true story of the events in 1839 aboard the slave ship La Amistad.
+Amistad (1997), his first film released under DreamWorks, was based on the true story of the events in 1839 aboard the slave ship La Amistad.
 Producer Debbie Allen, who had read the book Amistad I in 1978, thought Spielberg would be perfect to direct.
 Spielberg was hesitant taking on the project, afraid that it would be compared to Schindler's List, but he said, "I've never planned my career [...]
 In the end I do what I think I gotta do."
 Starring Morgan Freeman, Anthony Hopkins, Djimon Hounsou and Matthew McConaughey, Spielberg used Allen's ten years worth of research to reenact the difficult historical scenes.
-The film struggled to find an audience, and underperformed at the box office; Spielberg admitted that "[Amistad] became too much of a history lesson."
+The film struggled to find an audience, and underperformed at the box office; Spielberg admitted that Amistad "became too much of a history lesson".

-Spielberg's 1998 release was World War II epic Saving Private Ryan, about a group of U.S. soldiers led by Captain Miller (Tom Hanks) sent to bring home a paratrooper whose three older brothers were killed in the same twenty-four hours of the Normandy landing.
-Filming took place in England, and U.S. Marine Dale Dye was hired to train the actors and keep them in character during the combat scenes.
+Spielberg's 1998 release was World War II epic Saving Private Ryan, about a group of US soldiers led by Captain Miller (Tom Hanks) sent to bring home a paratrooper whose three older brothers were killed in the same twenty-four hours of the Normandy landing.
+Filming took place in England, and US Marine Dale Dye was hired to train the actors and keep them in character during the combat scenes.
 Halfway through filming, Spielberg reminded the cast that they were making a tribute to thank "your grandparents and my dad, who fought in [the war]".
 Upon release, critics praised the direction and its realistic portrayal of war.
-The film grossed a successful $481 million worldwide, and Spielberg won a second Academy Award for Best Director.
+The film grossed a successful $481 million worldwide and Spielberg won a second Academy Award for Best Director.
 In August 1999, Spielberg and Hanks were awarded the Distinguished Public Service Medal from Secretary of Defense William S. Cohen.
+Thomson writes "Ryan changed war films: combat, shock, wounds, and fear had never been so graphically presented; and yet there was also a true sense of what duties and ideas had felt like in 1944.
+I disliked the framing device.
+I would have admired a director who trusted us to get there without that.
+Never mind—Ryan is a magnificent film."
+Ebert wrote "Spielberg knows how to make audiences weep better than any director since Chaplin in City Lights.
+But weeping is an incomplete response, letting the audience off the hook.
+This film embodies ideas.
+After the immediate experience begins to fade, the implications remain and grow."